What can gamification bring

-One of the great things about gamification is that companies of any size and industry can incorporate the techniques.
-Hence, the focus can be internal or external branding.
-Some businesses are focused on gamifying at a product level, some care about gamification at a marketing level.
-Instead, others rely on gamifying their operations to encourage positive employee behavior.
+One of the great things about gamification is that companies of any size and industry can incorporate its techniques.
+Therefore, the focus can be both internal or external branding.
+Some businesses are focused on gamifying at a product level, some care about gamification at a marketing level, and others rely on gamifying their operations to encourage positive employee behaviour.

-No matter what kind of company or your focus is.
-In fact, we give you an opportunity to promote your messages, brand, and company in a variety of ways throughout the time that the user is participating in your campaigns.
-The interactive campaigns invoke a level of engagement that cannot be reached by traditional branding.
+No matter what kind of business you are or what your focus is, Scratcher gives you an opportunity to promote your messages, brand, and company in a variety of ways throughout the time that the user is participating in your campaigns.
+Interactive campaigns invoke a level of engagement that cannot be reached by traditional branding.

 Why is it so powerful?

 Gamification works very well.
-That’s because it taps into principles like design, psychology, and behavioral economics.
-Consequently, it plays on how our brains work to motivate us to make certain decisions.
-Thereby it excels at engaging us with a brand or company.
-Indeed, gamification has been proven to increase the positive feelings associated with your business.
-Due to people are actively participating, your brand has an improved chance of standing out.
-Since gamification offer to give something right now in return for the information the customer provides, it converts at a higher rate than another channel.
+This is because it taps into principles like design, psychology, and behavioural economics.
+Consequently, it plays with how our brains work to motivate us to make certain decisions.
+In doing so, it excels at engaging us with a brand or company.
+Gamification has been proven to increase the positive feelings associated with your business.
+Due to active participation by your audience, your brand has an increased chance of standing out.
+As gamification offers to give something immediately in return for the information the customer provides, it converts at a higher rate than other channels.